Optional Practical Training (OPT)

 - You will send a copy of the I-20 and keep the original.

-After reviewing your online OPT application with your immigration advisor, digitally sign and submit your application.
+After reviewing your online OPT application with your immigration advisor, make sure you have uploaded any documents you might have been missing, digitally sign and submit your application.
 Next, pay the filing fee ($410) using a credit card, debit card, or withdrawal from a checking or savings account.
 See Steps 6, 7, and 8 in the Filing I-765 Form Online for complete instructions.